anhchor/lostsectortoday/about.md

 ---
 layout: page
-title: Basic Info
+title: About
 ---

-## Overview
+## Lost Sectors Overview

 Every day, a Lost Sector is set at Legend difficulty (1320) and another at Master difficulty (1350).
-They're highlighted on the map; you must first clear the LS normally on the character you're playing, even if you cleared it on another character, before it shows up as available for Legend/Master.
+They're highlighted on the map; you must first clear the LS normally on your current character, even if you cleared it on another character, before it shows up as available for Legend/Master.

 This site covers **Legend** Lost Sectors only.